Hunting for open clusters in Gaia EDR3: $628$ new open clusters found with OCfinder: The OCfinder method

 The \texttt{OCfinder} method consists of two main steps.
-The first step is a blind search for overdensities in the five dimensional astrometric space of \textit{Gaia}, that is $(l,b,\varpi,\mu_{\alpha^*},\mu_\delta)$, to find sets of stars which are more clustered than the average field stars for that region (Sect.~\ref{subsec:clustering}).
-The second step makes use of the \textit{Gaia} photometry to confirm whether OC member stars follow an isochrone pattern in a Colour-Magnitude Diagram (CMD) using an artificial neural network trained on well-characterised CMDs (Sect.~\ref{subsec:ann}).
+The first step is a blind search for overdensities in the five-dimensional astrometric space of \textit{Gaia}, that is $(l,b,\varpi,\mu_{\alpha^*},\mu_\delta)$, so as to find sets of stars which are more clustered than the average field stars for that region (Sect.~\ref{subsec:clustering}).
+The second step makes use of the \textit{Gaia} photometry to confirm whether OC member stars follow an isochrone pattern in a colour-magnitude diagram (CMD) using an artificial neural network trained on well-characterised CMDs (Sect.~\ref{subsec:ann}).